Gary Born: Professional and academic activities

-Born has taught courses on international arbitration, international litigation or public international law at Harvard Law School, Stanford Law School, St. Gallen University, National University of Singapore, University of Peking, Tsinghua University, Georgetown University Law Center, University of Virginia School of Law and elsewhere.
+Born has taught courses on international arbitration, international litigation or public international law at Harvard Law School, Stanford Law School, University of Pennsylvania, St. Gallen University, National University of Singapore, Prince Sultan University (Riyadh), University of Peking, Tsinghua University, Georgetown University Law Center, University of Virginia School of Law and elsewhere.
 Born was named the inaugural Kwa Geok Choo Distinguished Visitor in 2012 at the National University of Singapore's Law School, and has been invited to deliver the James E.C.
-Brierley Memorial Lecture at McGill University and the Goff Arbitration Lecture at the City University of Hong Kong.
+Brierley Memorial Lecture at McGill University, the Goff Arbitration Lecture at the City University of Hong Kong and the Freshfield International Arbitration Lecture.
 He has also been awarded honorary titles by leading universities, including St. Gallen (Professor) and Wayne State University (Doctor of Laws).
-Mr. Born received the Haverford College Alumni Distinguished Achievement Award in 2013.
+Born received the Haverford College Alumni Distinguished Achievement Award in 2013, the 2018 James Wilson Award by the University of Pennsylvania Law Alumni Society and the Outstanding Contribution to the Legal Profession award by Chambers & Partners in 2018.

-Born is a member of the American Law Institute and has served on the Executive Council of the American Society of International Law, and as co-chair of the ABA International Section, Committee on International Aspects of Litigation.
-He also is a member of the Advisory Committee for the ALI’s Restatement of International Commercial Arbitration, the ALI's Restatement (Fourth) of Foreign Relations Law, the Board of Trustees of the British Institute of International and Comparative Law, the Academic Council of the Institute for Transnational Arbitration, the Advisory Board of the African International Legal Awareness, the International Advisory Board of the Hong Kong International Arbitration Centre, and the Indian Journal of Arbitration Law.
-Mr. Born is a member of the Court of the Singapore International Arbitration Centre and a Vice-President of the American Society of International Law.
+Born is a member of the American Law Institute (ALI) and has served on the Executive Council of the American Society of International Law, and as co-chair of the American Bar Association (ABA) International Section, Committee on International Aspects of Litigation.
+He also is a member of the Advisory Committee for the ALI's Restatement of International Commercial Arbitration, the ALI's Restatement (Fourth) of Foreign Relations Law, the Board of Trustees of the British Institute of International and Comparative Law, the Academic Council of the Institute for Transnational Arbitration, the advisory board of the African International Legal Awareness, the International Advisory Board of the Hong Kong International Arbitration Centre, and the Indian Journal of Arbitration Law.
+Born is a member of the Court of the Singapore International Arbitration Centre and a vice-president of the American Society of International Law.

+Born is the author of a best-selling spy thriller, titled The File.
+The 360-page novel is set in Africa, Italy, Switzerland and China, featuring Sara West, a young woman thrust into a web of international espionage.
+Gina Haspel, former Director of the CIA, recommends the book, commenting: "A thoroughly enjoyable, engrossing thriller with a captivating young, beautiful American botanist at the center of the fast-paced action.
+The suspense will keep you guessing and eagerly awaiting a sequel."

+It is reported that Gary Born is working on another thriller, The Priest, about a former Mafia enforcer who is posted abroad after becoming a priest.
+He befriends a former general, whose deathbed confession sends the former gangster in search of documents that could reshape the map of Asia.